aridhia/fair-api-beta-utilities/README.md

 - Provide a code (optional), name and brief description for the dataset.
 Click `Create`
 - Provide further details by completing the using `Click to Edit`.
 - You can then upload attachments by dragging and dropping the files in the area at the bottom of the screen
-- Creating and editing the dictionary (TODO)
+- Creating and editing the dictionary (Not supported yet)

 For more details - see the knowledge base pages on [Managing Data](https://knowledgebase.aridhia.io/kbcategory/managing-data-fair-data-services/)